Free Confidential Consultation

 Cruise ships occupy a unique legal space.
 Vessels beyond U.S. waters follow international treaties, conventions, and domestic laws.
 This body of law is known as admiralty or maritime law.

-The flag state holds primary jurisdiction over legal matters under maritime law.
-Cruise lines register ships in countries with lenient regulations, known as “flying a flag of convenience”
+The flag state, meaning the state who’s flag the ship is sailed under, holds primary jurisdiction over legal matters under maritime law.
+The cruise industry register ships in countries with lenient regulations, known as “flying a flag of convenience”.
+In 2020, the Norwegian Cruise Line’s Pride of America became the first new U.S. flagged cruise ship in nearly five decades.

-When cruise ships depart from or arrive at U.S. ports; however, they also fall under the jurisdiction of U.S. federal law.
+When cruise ships depart from or arrive at U.S. ports; however, they also fall under the jurisdiction of U.S. federal law, and that includes foreign ships.
 One of the most significant U.S. maritime laws is the Jones Act.

 What is the Jones Act?